This post may contain affiliate links. Please read our disclosure policy.

 How to Store and Reheat Leftovers

-Refrigerate leftover chicken carbonara in an airtight container for 2 to 3 days.
-I do not recommend freezing this recipe.
+Store: Transfer leftover chicken carbonara to an airtight container in the refrigerator for up to 3 days.

 What to Serve With Creamy Chicken Carbonara